The Best Triathlon Running Shoes in 2018

 The normal to high arch support is great for ensuring foot cramping doesn’t occur during your race, and keeps feet supported day in-day out.

 - Breathability in upper is top notch; no hot spots

 - Protection for those who over pronate

 - Built for durability and daily use

 - Priciest of the shoes on this list thus far

-- Short tongue, not ideal for full lace-up
+- Short tongue, not comfortable for all runners

 Asics Gel-Hyper Tri 3